Hello.

 By incorporating sensors and interactive interfaces, transforming the historic Magret Morrison Carnegie Hall into a massive information distribution & interaction center that is perceptible, interactive, and experiential.

-The Waving Cloud
+The Weaving Cloud

 Prefabricated 3D printed architectural design explores breaking through the size limitations of 3D printing equipment by using a method of layered printing and structural reinforcement.